hmakelin/gisnav/docs/pages/development_objectives.rst

 .. _Guiding Principles:
 Guiding Principles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following principles are used as design guidance in GISNav development:
+The following principles have been used as design guidance when developing GISNav:

-* Complement and improve - but do not replace - existing local and global position and attitude estimation systems
+* Complement and improve but do not replace

-* The natural or primary application of map-based visual global positioning is complementing GNSS, while local position and attitude estimation or replacing GNSS (GNSS-denied flight) are secondary applications
+    The natural or primary application of map-based visual global positioning is complementing GNSS, while local position and attitude estimation and replacing GNSS completely (GNSS-denied flight) are secondary applications.

-* Prioritize maintainability and well-defined interfaces over premature optimization
+* Maintainability and well-defined interfaces over premature optimization

+    Proven and established solutions do not yet exist, and the state-of-the-art for deep learning based image matching especially is fast-moving.

-* Support proven commercial off-the-shelf hardware platforms
+* Support proven commercial off-the-shelf hardware platforms and `FOSS <https://en.wikipedia.org/wiki/Free_and_open-source_software>`_ software

+    Best bet is to work on open platforms with the wides adoption, to ensure development can continue far into the future from a stable foundation.

 .. _Constraints:
 Constraints